 What is a County Court Judgement?

 A County Court Judgement (CCJ) is a type of court order, which can be registered against you if you fail to repay the monies you owe.
 You may believe that you do not owe the money as a result of a dispute and this is something that the court will be asked to adjudicate on.
-In 2018, there were 93,534 CCJs against businesses, this being a 27% rise compared to the previous year.
+In Q4 2019, there were 23,418 CCJs against businesses, this being a 21% decrease compared to the previous year.